rehive/docs-portal/content/platform/ledger/transactions.md

 Transactions are the individual operations that affect account balances.
 As such, transactions are a representation (or log) of changes to account balances.
 Every transaction can be either a debit or a credit.
 In simple terms debit transactions reduce an account’s balance and credit transactions increases an account’s balance.

 A transfer is a 2-step transaction where one user is debited and another is credited the same amount simultaneously.
-Transfers store the movement of funds between explictly defined accounts and are the predoeminate way transactions are handled in the Platform
+Transfers store the movement of funds between explictly defined accounts and are the predominant way transactions are handled in the Platform

 Every transaction has a status that can be used to gauge the state of the transaction.
 The statuses are:

 status | description
 ---|---
 Initiating | the transaction is processing immediately after insert.
+Quoted | the transaction has been "locked" and can only be processed within a limited quote duration.
-Pending | the transaction has passed all validation amd applied to the account's available balance if a debit transaction.
+Pending | the transaction has passed all validation and applied to the account's available balance (if it is a debit transaction).
-Complete | the transaction has been executed applied to the account's balance.
+Complete | the transaction has been executed and applied fully to the account's balances (whether a debit or credit transaction).
-Failed | the transaction has been executed but did not succeed and had no impact on the account's balance.
+Failed | the transaction has been executed but did not succeed and no changes were made on the account's balances.

 Transactions are **immutable once executed** in Rehive.
 This means that once a transaction has reached an executed status of `Complete` or `Failed` they cannot be further modified in the system.
 To reverse a transaction's balance changes once it has executed you should create another transaction instead.